 - Podiatry Includes treatment of acute conditions for children and adults.
 Includes some surgeries, reduction of fractures and other injuries, and orthotics.
 Routine foot care is not covered.
-Surgical procedures other than in-office require pre-authorization. - Physical and Occupational Therapy Combined 20 visits per year for habilitative and rehabilitative services. - Speech Therapy For children (ages 0-21): Pre-authorization required.
-The benefit limit is 20 visits per calendar year.
-For adults (21 and older): Limited to specific medical/surgical conditions and pre-authorization is required. - Chiropractor Limited to manual manipulation of the spine and X-ray exam related to service.
-Limited to a maximum of 20 visits per qualifying event. - Handicapped Children's Services/Children with Special Health Care Needs Services - Includes coordinated services and limited medical services, equipment and suppliers (for children only). - Nutritionist-Medical nutritionist visits are limited to six visits per calendar year.
+Select procedures require prior authorization.
+Consult with your doctor before receiving services. - Handicapped Children's Services/Children with Special Health Care Needs Services - Includes coordinated services and limited medical services, equipment and suppliers (for children only). - Nutritionist-Medical nutritionist visits are limited to six visits per calendar year.
 Medical nutritionist visits for weight loss only if part of evaluation for bariatric surgery requires pre-authorization.